cstepper/dotfiles/README.md

 This is a collection of the dotfiles I built up over time.

-It should help to track the changes and to simplify the setup on different machines.
+It should help to track the changes and to simplify the setup on different (windows) machines.

 ## Setup